 Scheduled Date: Thursday 21st August, 2014

 The Caroni Bird Sanctuary is a protected wetland approximately 40 square miles and home to the Scarlet Ibis.
-It is a major tourist attraction, and visitors come from all over the globe to see the thousands of scarlet ibis returning to their roost at sunset.
-The Swamp is also home to 180 species of birds the most common are the egrets, blue heron, sandpipers, green-throated hummingbirds and woodpeckers.
+It is a significant tourist attraction, and visitors come from all over the globe to see the thousands of scarlet ibis returning to their roost at sunset.
+The Swamp is also home to 180 species of birds the most common are the snowy egrets, blue herons, spotted sandpipers, green-throated hummingbirds, boat-billed heron, common potoo, tropical screech owl, and kingfishers.
+Recently, in addition to the scarlet ibis, the flamingoes are creating an additional attraction.
+Some small numbers have returned to feed, and their protection needed from poachers.
 Common animals in the swamp are iguanas and caimans.
-Waiting patiently on the tree tops are the cook’s tree boa or cascabel snake who at night hunt the birds.
-There are three varieties of mangrove growing in the swamp red mangrove, black mangrove and white mangrove.
-Living within the mangrove are the blue crab, oysters and four- eyed fish.
+Sleeping in the treetops are the cook’s tree boa or cascabel snake who hunt the birds at night.
+There are three varieties of mangrove growing in the red swamp mangrove, black mangrove, and white mangrove.
+Living in the mangrove are the blue crab, oysters and four-eyed fish.
 Large fish like the grouper and tarpon frequent the swamp to spawn.

 The tour of the swamp is a boat ride down the main channel to the roosting area of the scarlet ibis.
-At around 5 pm the scarlet ibis return from their feeding grounds to a special location in the swamp where they all gather for the night.
-On Easter Saturday 4th, April Island Hikers tour the Caroni Swamp.
+At around 5 pm the scarlet ibis return from their feeding grounds to a particular location in the swamp where they gather for the night.
+On Easter Saturday 31st March2018, Island Hikers along with Nanan Tours explore the Caroni Swamp.

 Phone: (868) 749-2956,